zoezheng126/SAMed-river/README.md

 * Run `bash rivertest.sh` to get test results in `outputs/LoRA_test`.
 Estimated time 5 mins using one Delta A40 node

 # Training
+Read TIFF images and shapefile masks during data loading:
 * Run `bash rivertrain.sh`
 * In another terminal, run `tensorboard --log-dir <model_output/your-train-session-name/log> --host your-ip-address` (please read tensorboard doc for implementation)
-* After training, you can copy the new checkout point to checkpoints folder and update the bash command in rivertest.sh
+* After training, you can copy the new checkout point to checkpoints folder and update the bash command in `rivertest.sh`

-Or preload the data into .npy files and train afterward, please read `rivertrain.sh` for more details
+Or preload the data into .npy files and train afterward, please read `rivertrain.sh` for more details:
 * Run `bash prepareDataset.sh .datasets/train SAMed_input/train_image SAMed_input/train_mask` to store original dataset into numpy form at `.datasets/train`
 * start training `bash rivertrain.sh`